FenyxInvincible/MacroJ/README.md

 ```

 ### SpamSequence
-Send sequence of keys while key is pressed
+Send sequence of keys while key is pressed.
+Lopp will be interrupted when key is released.
+Rest of unsent key will not be send.

 ```json
 "CAPSLOCK": {